sidb03/scarecrow/README.md

 # Scarecrow
 ### Smart Contract Based Crop Index Insurance
-*(This project is a submission for Rajasthan Hackathon 5.0.)*
+*(This project won the first runners up award at Rajasthan Hackathon 5.0.)*

-***Farmer-friendly, fair and transparent index based Crop Insurance using Blockchain and Machine Learning.***
+***A crop insurance system,that, using blockchain and machine learning mitigates the subjectivity of claim verification, thus giving 400 million farmers, the right payout, at the right time.***

 Implemented here, is the smart contract and the interaction scripts for an index based crop insurance system written using Solidity and deployed on the Ropsten Ethereum testnet.